chase0aks/Job-Application-Tracker/README.md

   - **Job Code**: A unique identifier for each application.
   - **Job Title**: The title of the job you're applying for.
   - **Company**: The name of the company or organization.
-  - **Application Date**: The date when you submitted your application.
-- Default response statuses are provided as "Applications" and "No Response."

 ### 2. Update an Application